Compact Manifolds with Unbounded Nilpotent Fundamental Groups and Positive Ricci Curvature: Proof of Theorem

 \item Consider the natural connection form $\theta \in \Omega^1(FM_k; \mathrm{so}(4))$ associated with the Levi-Civita connection $\nabla_k$ on $(M_k, g_k)$.
 If $H^j$ are vector fields on $M_k$ we may lift them to horizontal vector fields on $FM_k$, sloppily also denoted by $H_k$.
 Then $g^{FM}_k(H^j,V^a)=0$.

 \item If $H^j$ are horizontal lifts of vector fields on $M_k$, then $g^{FM}_k(H^j,H^k) = g_k(H^j,H^k)$. \end{enumerate}

 We begin with the usual observation about isometries on $M_k$ and their lifts to $FM_k$.
 Namely, note that an isometry on $M_k$ maps an orthonormal frame to an orthonormal frame, and thus lifts to a mapping on $FM_k$.
-It is easy to check this lifted mapping is an isometry with respect to a metric as above.
+It is easy to check this lifted mapping is an isometry with respect to a metric as above and an $\mathrm{SO}(4)$-bundle automorphism, i.e., it commutes with the right $\mathrm{SO}(4)$-action on $FM_k$.
 Additionally, since an isometry fixes a point and a frame (e.g. its derivative is the identity) if and only if it is globally the identity, we have that the lifted isometric action on $FM_k$ is free.
 In particular, we can lift our $H_3(\dZ/k\dZ)$ action to a {\it free} action on $FM_k$.

 To understand the Ricci curvature of $FM_k$, let us begin with the observation that if $d_k$ is very small then our $SO(4)$ fibers are very small.
-In particular, they are very positively curved.
+In particular, they are very positively Ricci curved.
 We want to see that the positive Ricci curvature of $M_k$ together with the potentially very positive Ricci curvature of the fibers leads to positive Ricci curvature of $FM_k$.

 More precisely, let $V$ be a $g^{FM}$ unit vertical vector with $H$ unit a horizontal vector.
 Note that the $V$ can be identified as a $2$-form in $M_k$ (in local coordinates $\sum_{ij}\theta_{ij}(V) dx_i \wedge dx_j$), and so we can identify ${\rm Rm}_k[V]$ as a $2$-form.
 Now recall the formulas (see \cite{ONeill} and also \cite{BerardBergery,Nash,Besse}):